abbreviatedman/react-state-forms/assignment/readme.md

 - In the **/src/** folder, create a new file named `Form.js`.
 - Inside this file, define a functional component named `Form`.
-- Add a form structure (the HTML is below!) with fields for:
+- Add a form structure (the HTML is below) with fields for:
   - Name
   - Email
   - Age